puppetlabs/bolt/documentation/analytics.md

 To disable data collection, set `analytics: false` in your [configuration file](configuring_bolt.md).
-This option is supported in the system-wide, user-level, and project configuration files.
+This option is supported in the system-wide, user-level, and project configuration files. `false` is the default value.

 ```yaml
 # bolt-defaults.yaml